lschierer/RUT/packages/luke/20061113/a-problem-with-cell-phones.md

 ---

-title: a problem with cell phones
+title: "a problem with cell phones"
 date: 2006-11-13 02:24:31
 tags:
   -  personal